jamesboot/CVR-VGB-2025/my_notes.md

   - Check for repetetive sequence and deal with them - how many repeats to keep?
 Read size?
 Does read size cover repeat regions?
   - Can you fill gaps with read overhangs for reference genome?

-## Novel virus detection
+## k-mer based metagenomics
-- single virus sequencing - droplet that only 1 virus can get into
+- Kraken
--
+- --minimum-hit-groups flag can increase precision by increasing the number of kmers for classification